The Latest News in Cybersecurity Right to Your Inbox Thank you!

 Can Fileless Malware Be Stopped?

-The problem is complex.
-To begin with, organizations have to realize that processes that run scripts, like Microsoft PowerShell, are just as capable of delivering malware as processes that execute them, like opening a PDF.
-Secondly, companies must make sure that their employees are educated about the dangers of opening ANY attachments that aren’t from known senders, and third, every patch issued by any vendor must be installed immediately.
-This includes, of course, the antivirus software on the system, as well as the operating system itself.
-Simple steps like these can prevent a lot of future pain.
+Organizations have to realize that processes that run scripts, like Microsoft PowerShell, are just as capable of delivering malware as processes that execute them, like opening a PDF.
+Secondly, companies must make sure that their employees are educated about the dangers of opening attachments that aren’t from known senders, and third, every patch issued by any vendor must be installed immediately.

 Pick the Right Security Software